erdoganishe/LongArithmetic/README.md

             for each byte we double the result (result = result+result), and if byte was 1 add first value to result.
             O(n) ~= k*n*ln(n), k is constant so we can ignore it for O(n), n is lenght of 2-radix string of second value;

+    To run program:

+       To run program you must have rust lang installed, go to folder: `cd .\BigMathRust` and execute `cargo run` в cmd.